10 Must-Haves for Home Health Occupational Therapy

 7. Accordion Folder

-Along with home exercise handouts for your home health patients, Mandy Chamberlain from Seniors Flourish also recommends community resource sheets to add to your folder.
+Along with home exercise handouts for your home health patients, Mandy Chamberlain from Seniors Flourish also recommends you add community resource sheets for your folder.

 These can include lists of medical supply stores, oxygen vendors, transportation services, DME closets or rentals, Meals on Wheels, and Senior community centers/services/groups.